Why You Need To Clean Your Hot Tub

 |Evaporate with time due to impact of UV-rays||More stable at high temperatures and lasts longer than chlorine|

-This is a pretty easy way to maintain your hot tub filter’s cleanliness on a weekly basis.
-This procedure will prolong the life of your filter and keep your hot tub a safe place.
-All you need is a garden hose and water.
+Rinse a hot tub filter is a pretty easy way to maintain your hot tub filter’s cleanliness on a weekly basis.
+This procedure will prolong the life of your hot tub filter and keep clean your hot tub a safe place.
+All you need is a garden hose that is safe for hot tub and water.

-- Remove filter.
+- Remove hot tub filter.
 It must be located at the side of the hot tub, under a filter lid or inside the filter canister.
-Don’t forget to turn off the power to your hot tub before removing the filter.
+Don’t forget to turn off the power of your hot tub before removing the filter.

-Even with regular rinsing, germs and other contaminants will still accumulate in the filter, so it is important to spray the filter with cleaner on a monthly basis.
+Even with regular rinsing, germs and other contaminants will still accumulate in the filter, so it is important to use hot tub filter cleaner spray on a monthly basis.
 This will help prevent the contaminants from getting into the water.

 - Remove filter.
 As a rule, it is located at the side of the tub, under a filter lid or inside the filter canister.
 When you found the filter, cut the power to your hot tub by switching off the circuit breaker and then remove the filter.

-- Rinse with water to avoid cloudy water.
+- Rinse with water to avoid cloudy hot tub water.